The biggest differences between a resume and a curriculum vitae (CV) are length, content, and what type of job each is used to apply for.

 When to Use a Curriculum Vitae vs a Resume

-If you’re seeking a teaching or research position at a college, use a CV.
+If you’re seeking a teaching or research position at a college in the US, use a CV.

 The hiring committee will need to know as much about your educational background as possible before making a decision, and the best way to communicate this information is with a CV.